The Hidden Costs of Bad Track Data (and How to Avoid Them)

 5. Put Users in Control

-When users have transparency and control over their data, they are more likely to keep it accurate.
+When users have transparency and control over their data, they are more likely to keep it accurate, which directly contributes to maintaining data accuracy.
 Build clear consent flows, intuitive account linking, and easy update options into your platform.
 A better user experience often leads to better data quality.
+Data-literate organizations, equipped with the skills to read, understand, use, and communicate with data, are able to make better decisions based on accurate and reliable information.

 Final Thought

 Data should be a competitive advantage, not a constant headache.
 By investing in clean, structured, and permissioned data from the beginning, you give your platform the foundation it needs to grow and adapt with confidence.
-At Deck, we help teams move beyond patching problems and start building with data they can trust.
+Deck's mission to open the web's data with browser-based agents aligns directly with helping teams move beyond patching problems and start building with data they can trust.

 Ready to get started?